01 of 06

 04 of 06

 The pretty town of Stillwater is surrounded by lovely scenery.
 There's plenty to do in town, with cute little boutiques, galleries, and restaurants.
-Stillwater holds an annual Fall Colors and Jazz Festival - this year it will be October 6 and 7.
+Stillwater also holds an annual Fall Colors and Jazz Festival in early October.

 You can tour the town of Stillwater by trolley, or take a cruise on the river.
 And for touring by car, head north, along the St. Croix river - William O'Brien State Park is about 20 miles north, and if you keep going, you'll get to lovely Taylors Falls.Continue to 5 of 6 below.